DWilliames/paddy-sketch-plugin/README.md

 * **Automatic:** Most other plugins require a keyboard shortcut for them to be applied, or re-applied.
 This is all done automatically as you manipulate your layers; simply deselect everything, and will be updated.
 * **Visible properties:** It's easy to scan your layer list to see what padding / spacing is applied to your layers and groups; without the need to select them individually.
 This is because all the properties are set via the layer's name.
-* **No special data manipulation:** This simply resizes and moves your layers to optimal positions – it doesn't turn your groups into a special 'Stack group' or something; so other people or programs can read the Sketch file perfectly fine, without the need for this plugin too.
+* **No special data manipulation:** This simply resizes and moves your layers to optimal positions – it doesn't turn your groups into a special 'Stack group' or something; so other people or programs such as Zeplin, can read the Sketch file perfectly fine, without the need for this plugin too.
 * **Lightweight:** It just does a couple of core things – it's not bloated with a bunch of unused features.

 ---